Model Context Protocol: The Open Standard for AI Integrations

 | CLI tools, local file systems, IDEs | Cloud APIs, team servers, microservices |

-stdio is the simpler transport: the client starts the server as a child process and communicates via the standard streams.
-Each JSON-RPC message is sent as a separate line. stderr is used for logging and must not contain any protocol messages .
+stdio is the simpler transport: the client starts the server as a child process and communicates through the standard streams.
+Each JSON-RPC message is sent on its own line. stderr is reserved for logging and must never contain protocol messages .

-Streamable HTTP replaces the previous HTTP+SSE transport.
-The client sends JSON-RPC messages as HTTP POST requests to the server endpoint.
-The server can either respond directly with JSON or open an SSE stream through which multiple messages are streamed .
+Streamable HTTP replaces the earlier HTTP+SSE transport.
+The client sends JSON-RPC messages as HTTP POST requests to the server endpoint, and the server either responds directly with JSON or opens an SSE stream over which several messages can be streamed .

-stdio for everything local: file system access, local Git operations, CLI tool wrappers.
-Streamable HTTP for everything remote: cloud APIs, cross-team servers, production deployments with authentication and scaling.
+Use stdio for anything local: file system access, local Git operations and CLI tool wrappers.
+Use Streamable HTTP for anything remote: cloud APIs, cross-team servers and production deployments that need authentication and scaling.

 3.2.
 What is the difference between stdio and Streamable HTTP?

-Short answer: stdio communicates via the standard streams of a child process (simple, local); Streamable HTTP uses HTTP POST with optional SSE streaming (flexible, remote-capable, with session management) .
+Short answer: stdio communicates through a child process's standard streams (simple, local); Streamable HTTP uses HTTP POST with optional SSE streaming (flexible, remote-capable, with session management) .

 Detailed explanation:

-With stdio, the client starts the server as a subprocess.
-Communication proceeds as follows :
+With stdio, the client starts the server as a subprocess and communication works like this :

 npx @modelcontextprotocol/server-filesystem)With Streamable HTTP, the server operates as an HTTP endpoint :